 - The Emergency Food Assistance Program (TEFAP) U.S. Department of Agriculture

 The Foodbank provides USDA surplus commodities (such as infant formula, flour, cornmeal, pinto beans, rice, milk, cheese, and butter) to help supplement the diets of low-income households, by providing them with emergency food and nutrition assistance at no cost.
-In 2011-2012, The Foodbank channeled over 18.5 million pounds of highly nutritious food from this program to hundreds of local charitable agencies completely free of charge.
+Annually, The Foodbank channels over 18.5 million pounds of highly nutritious food from this program to hundreds of local charitable agencies completely free of charge.
 You may learn more about USDA commodities and recipes at TEFAP’s website.

 - The Brown Bag Network Program For Seniors

 The Foodbank provides free nutritious food biweekly to feed over 2,500 low-income seniors at 22 volunteer staffed Brown Bag distribution sites and free weekly delivery to 72 low-income homebound/shut-in seniors in Los Angeles County.
 The program helps these individuals live as independent as possible.
 The Foodbank operates one of the largest programs in the State and is unique in that there is no annual fee charged to recipients.
 This program is made possible through the commitment of dedicated volunteers who sort, bag, and distribute the food at the various sites.

 The Foodbank links charitable organizations feeding meals to the hungry with local restaurants, caterers, other food preparers for distribution of safe "unsaleable" prepared food.
 Annually this program channels over 1.8 million pounds of donated food to local charitable agencies completely free of charge